Are dividend stocks a good investment?

 All of this suggests that, over the long-term, dividend payments can provide a boost to total return while reducing volatility.

-More recently, while the S&P 500 has declined significantly, the Aristocrats are down less.
+More recently, while the S&P 500 remains significantly below its peak, the Aristocrats are challenging all-time highs.

 It is worth noting that the higher dividend yielding Dogs of the Dow X are actually up double digits year-to-date.